 Excellent communication skills, both verbal and written, are needed to be a teenager development counselor.
 In many regions, being bilingual is also an asset.
 They need to have a good understanding of various treatment techniques so that they can document client progress, make evaluations and plan treatment.
 Teenager counselors often interact with teens one-on-one, but they should also be able to conduct sessions with family members and in group settings.
 Teenager development counselors in private practice should have good business management skills.

-The U.S. Bureau of Labor Statistics (BLS) expects the counseling profession in general to be a steadily growing profession, with a projected employment increase of 8 percent for school and career counselors from 2014-2024 (www.bls.gov).
-The projected median salary for this group is $53,660 annually according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) expects the counseling profession, in general, to be a steadily growing profession, with a projected employment increase of 13% for school and career counselors from 2016-2026 (www.bls.gov).
+In May 2017, the projected median salary for this group was $55,410 annually, according to the BLS.
 Those who specialize may see the most gains.
 Employment in areas involving youth, such as teenager development counseling, may also increase as schools begin to expand preventive counseling programs.

 Alternate Career Options

 Usually requiring a doctoral or specialist degree in psychology, in addition to licensure or certification, some positions may only call for master's degrees.
 Psychologists' work involves observing and interpreting human interactions within their environments.
-The BLS reported annual median earnings of $72,580 in 2015 and predicted average growth of positions, with a 19% increase expected from 2014-2024.
+The BLS reported annual median earnings of $77,030 in 2017 and predicted faster than average growth of positions, with a 14% increase expected from 2016-2026.

 These professionals normally have master's degrees in rehabilitation counseling or related areas, and some jobs require licensure or certifications.
 These counselors assist people with physical and emotional challenges to live independently.
 From 2016-2026, faster than average job growth of 13% was projected by the BLS, and an annual median salary of $34,860 was revealed in 2017.